-- Events are attributed to the touchpoint, of the most recent non-direct web visit, occurring during a 30-day look-back window.
+- Events are attributed to the visit of the most recent non-direct web visit, occurring during a 30-day look-back window.

 - Events are sub-divided into:

-- Conversion events: Significant events as designated by the marketer.
+- Conversion events: Significant events designated by the marketer.
 For example, purchase or registration.

 - Standard events: Other events.